mdn/project-template/CONTRIBUTOR_ROLES.md

 1. Go to [`Issues`](https://github.com/mdn/mdn/issues) in the `mdn/mdn` repository.
 2. Click 'New issue` button on the right.
 3. Click the 'Get started' button for 'Nominate a spotlight contributor'.
-4. Fill in the form with details of the contributions of the person you are nominating.
+4. Fill in the form with details of the contributions of the person you are nominating and submit the form.

-The MDN team will get in otuch with the nominated person to get their information to be published on the [website](https://developer.mozilla.org/en-US/).
+The MDN team will get in otuch with the nominated person to get their information to be published on the [website](https://developer.mozilla.org/en-US/) under "Contributor Spotlight".

+### Nominating an invited expert

+See who can be an [invited expert](#invited-expert).

+To nominate someone as an invited expert, open an issue on GitHub:
+1. Go to [`Issues`](https://github.com/mdn/mdn/issues) in the `mdn/mdn` repository.
+2. Click 'New issue` button on the right.
+3. Click the 'Get started' button for 'Nominate an invited expert'.
+4. Fill in the form with details of the contributions of the person you are nominating and submit the form.

+<--NOT SURE ABOUT THIS PR PROCESS
+- The nominator will open a pull request using the appropriate [template](https://github.com/mdn/mdn-community/roles/) against the [MDN Web Docs community repository](https://github.com/mdn/mdn-community/).
+- The nominee will add a comment to the pull request agreeing to all responsibilities of becoming an Invited Expert.
+- To be accepted, the pull request needs three approvals.
+This can be any combination of Invited Experts, or Maintainers.
+- Once the pull request is approved, the new Invited Expert is added to the [invited-experts team](https://github.com/orgs/mdn/teams/invited-experts) and the appropriate topic team.
+--!>

 ### Turning inactive